 Please respond to the Questions raised in the Core Strategy Preferred Options Report (available on line and at Libraries and Council Information Points) as far as possible and make clear which of the questions you are commenting on.
 Please see Preferred Options Questions Checklist attached.

 If you require more space, please continue on a separate sheet and attached securely.

 Question No Comments on the Preferred Options Report

-(Please see
+(Please see ooninients on the Freiened Options Report

-Preferred
+(Please see Preferred

 Options

 Questions

 Checklist

 attached)